Elevation shapes are shapes that scale automatically based on the dimensions of a product and are located in the Elevation Shapes Visio stencil.

 |

-Changing this will only affect shapes that have Mount Type set to Rack by changing the rack ear size based on the overall width of the device.
+Changing this will only affect shapes that have the Mount Type set to Rack, by adjusting the rack ear size based on the overall width of the device.
 These match up with the new equipment rack shape detailed below.

 |